lizmat/articles/towards-a-Raku-Foundation.md

 ## Towards a Raku Foundation
 Historically YAS has received funding from many sources.
 Initially to support just Perl, later this was separated into support for Perl 5 and what was to be Perl 6.
 Over the years it has become more difficult for YAS to obtain funding.
 And has not received much funding for what is now Raku: there are probably many reasons for that, one of them being that Raku as a separate target for funding is not very visible on the foundation's website.

 Now, more than five years after the name change, it feels like a good time for the Raku community to be standing on its own feet, without support by YAS.
-After several weeks of discussing this with several people involved in YAS and the Raku Community, I hereby announce the intent to set up a completely separate Raku Foundation, based in Europe but global in reach.
+After several weeks of discussing this with several people involved in YAS and the Raku Community, I hereby announce the intent to set up a completely separate Raku Foundation, based in Europe, but global in reach.

 This would allow YAS to be fully focussing on the one programming language that instigated the creation of the foundation: Perl.
 And it would allow the Raku Community to be served by a foundation that is solely dedicated to the Raku Programming Language.